Single strandings,

 beside the point.

-"They are trying to get
+"They are trying to get away, and

-hearing loss if they are dead," Balcomb said.
+they are dead," Balcomb said.

 Marine mammal researchers have